ImprovBoston: 2000-2008

 In 2010, the theater created an audio department with the intention of producing weekly free podcasts among other audio-only endeavors under the banner of "ImprovBoston Radio".
 This resulted in the flagship, and also Fireside Improv, a more instruction-oriented look at the comedic form with a panel of improv pupil, professor and philosopher.

-2020 to Now
+2020 to closure

-In 2020, like many other art spaces, the theater had to close its doors and go dark for many months due to the COVID-19 pandemic.
+In 2020 the theater had to close its doors due to the COVID-19 pandemic.
 A small team returned in 2021 to revive the theater and bring it back to the post-pandemic Boston Comedy scene.
 Though without its home theater, the theater continued to host classes in improv, stand up, and sketch writing, weekly, as well as perform on the road in local theaters and performance spaces around Boston.
-In 2023, ImprovBoston rebranded its brand, updated its website, and renovated an office space to be a new black box theater space.
-The business is currently changing and building up from the 2020 shutdowns and becoming, once again, one of Boston's finest comedy theaters.
+In 2023, ImprovBoston rebranded, updated its website, and renovated an office space across the street from its old location to be a new black box theater space.

+In December 2023 ImprovBoston Managing Director Matt Laidlaw announced that it would be closing at the end of 2024 due to financial difficulties.